-For the rest, the potential sanctions in the case of intentional breach of certain provisions of the DPA is a fine capped at 10,000 Swiss francs.
+For the rest, the potential sanctions in the case of intentional breach of certain provisions of the current DPA is a fine capped at 10,000 Swiss francs.
+As from 1 September 2023, the revised DPA will provide for a revised cap at 250,000 Swiss francs, as well as potential criminal liability for the individuals involved.